-Learn how to use tools to detect and analyze your app's performance including:
+Learn how to detect and analyze your app's performance using tools like these:

-Use resources for different languages, and use the locale to format information.
+Use resources for different languages, and use the device locale to format information.

-Explore Accessibility in Android, and learn how to make your app more usable for users who use TalkBack.
+Explore accessibility in Android, and learn how to make your app more usable for users who use Google TalkBack.

-Enable your app to detect and update the current location.
+Enable your app to detect and update the device's current location.

-Use the Places API to detect the user's current place (are they at a school? a cafe? a library?) and to offer a picker showing local places.
+Use the Places API to detect the user's location and offer a "picker" showing local places.